 The European Chamber Music Academy (ECMA)- Next Step is a collaborative Erasmus + project that focuses on cooperation for innovation and the exchange of good practices in the field of Chamber Music.
 This EU funded project will have a duration of three years, from September 2015 to August 2018, and will build on the years of expertise of the ECMA and AEC’s previous Polifonia Project.
 The ECMA is an association of 9 European music conservatoires and festivals who provide training for chamber music ensembles and develop new networks by bringing together people from different backgrounds and cultures.

 For more info about the ECMA please click here.

 Aims and Objectives

-This project aims at using the potential of chamber music teaching as a tool to address tow main objectives of the 2011 EU Modernisation Agenda: Improving the quality and relevance of higher education and Strengthening quality through mobility and cross-border cooperation.
+This project aims at using the potential of chamber music teaching as a tool to address to main objectives of the 2011 EU Modernisation Agenda: Improving the quality and relevance of higher education and strengthening quality through mobility and cross-border cooperation.